formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```coq
 destruct s; simpl.
 ```
 breaks.
-For more information about the reduction strategies in Coq proofs, you can start with the documentation of the [simpl tactic](https://coq.inria.fr/refman/proof-engine/tactics.html#coq:tacn.simpl).
+For more information about the reduction strategies in Rocq proofs, you can start with the documentation of the [simpl tactic](https://rocq-prover.org/doc/master/refman/proofs/writing-proofs/equality.html#rocq:tacn.simpl).

 ## without_positivity_checking
 #### Example